 “Caring can be very isolating.”

-For Sharon, her role as a carer became increasingly overwhelming once combined with family illness in England, her son’s violent outbursts due to his mental illness, and the family experiencing a robbery all in a short space of time.
+For Sharon, her role as a carer became increasingly overwhelming once combined with family illness in England, her son’s violent outbursts due to his mental health challenges, and the family experiencing a robbery all in a short space of time.

 Carers WA provides a range of supports and services to family carers including confidential counselling, workshops and training dedicated to helping carers build resilience in their caring role, by creating a balance between caring responsibilities and self-care.